 You can have other variants like Custom FQDN, with one server in the LAN and another in the Cloud.
 However, for these configurations you will need to add complex scripting to update your DNS and FQDNs when failover occurs.
 See bottom of this article for more info.

 Step 1: Configure ACTIVE SERVER

 - Go to Server 1.
-We will assume that this is your production server where 3CX Phone System V14 is already pre-installed, with a configuration on it.
+We will assume that this is your production server where 3CX V15 is already pre-installed, with a configuration on it.

 - Click on Backup Schedule and configure what backup options you want to include in your backup and when the backup will be made.
-We recommend to do this daily during the night.
-In the above example, at midnight, a backup will start and the backup will be uploaded to Google Drive named “3CXScheduledBackup.zip”.
+We recommend to do this daily and at night.
+In the above example, at 1:00 AM a backup will start and the backup will be uploaded to Google Drive named “3CXScheduledBackup.zip”.
 This is a hardcoded name for the latest backup.
 Press OK.

 Step 2: Configure PASSIVE SERVER

-- Select the interval you want the heartbeat checks to be made, (default 15 seconds) and the behavior desired when the active service/s cannot be reached.
+- Select the interval you want the heartbeat checks to be made, (default 30 seconds) and configure whether failover should occur if one or all tests fail.